-Many students make the mistake of uploading the paper and thinking it's done.
+- not submit Text documents (.txt file ending) because they will not retain the proper MLA formatting. - Many students make the mistake of uploading a paper and thinking they are done.
 There is a second step, which is to confirm submission.
-If the second step isn't confirmed, the paper will not be submitted, and there will be no digital receipt.
-Without a digital receipt, you cannot prove that you submitted your paper before the deadline, and I don't accept late papers.
+If the second step isn't confirmed, the paper will not be submitted, and there will be no digital receipt. - After you submit a paper to TURNITIN, you must immediately check your South Plains College e-mail account, including your junk, bulk, or deleted folders (it is sometimes filtered as spam) for the digital receipt email.
+If you do not see a digital receipt, then your submission was not likely received by TURNITIN, and you will need to resubmit your paper immediately. - Without a digital receipt, you cannot prove that you submitted your paper before the deadline, and I don't accept late papers. - Once your paper has been graded, click on the View/Submit link to view my comments and marks.